teamg4it/g4it/services/documentation/content/1-getting-started/3-getting-started-as-a-maintainer/1-how-to/remove_write_access_in_demo_org/_index.md

               $$;
 ```

-2. Run the procedure :
+3. Run the procedure :

 ```sql
 call remove_write_role_for_demo_users;
 ```

+4. Validate if all the users identified in _STEP 1_ with the 'Processed user' from _STEP 2_.

-3. Drop the procedure:
+5. Drop the procedure:

 ```sql
 drop procedure remove_write_role_for_demo_users;
 ```

-3. Rollback script to restore the write access:
+6. Rollback script to restore the write access:

 ```sql
 DO $$